mdn/content/files/en-us/web/javascript/reference/statements/const/index.md

 // define MY_FAV as a constant and give it the value 7 const MY_FAV = 7;

-// this will throw an error - Uncaught TypeError: Assignment to constant variable.
+// this throws an error
-MY_FAV = 20;
+// Uncaught TypeError: Assignment to constant variable MY_FAV = 20;

 // MY_FAV is 7